oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 Both approaches try to simplify explicit zero padding from users that write custom kernels.
-However, it is unclear if they would indeed be useful, since they require that the component responsible for the custom kernel call also has access to the dnnl memory object.
+However, it is unclear if they would indeed be useful, since they require that the component responsible for the custom kernel call also has access to the oneDNN memory object.
 This is the case for iDeep, but it is not clear if other potential users are in the same situation.

+This option:
+- fully achieves goal 1, since all zero pad calls are eliminated
+- fully achieves goal 2, since no more initialization happens when setting a memory handle
-This achieves goals 1 and 2, but not 3.
-However, it provides a simple mitigation for goal 3 that should not impact performance too much (should still be better than what we currently have).
+- does not achieve goal 3, but provides a provides a simple mitigation that should not impact performance too much.
+Note that if the users custom kernels properly propagate zeros from their inputs, then no harm is done and we are all good.

 ## Option 3.
 Move source zero-padding to primitive execution